JacobeCode/Voice-Translator/README.md

 - Microsoft C++ Build Tools:

-Because of use of fasttext ver.0.9.2 it is needed to install Micros oft C++ Build Tools (Programming classic applications in C++ load):
+Because of use of fasttext ver.0.9.2 it is needed to install Microsoft C++ Build Tools (Programming classic applications in C++ load):

 [Microsoft C++ Build Tools 2022](https://visualstudio.microsoft.com/pl/visual-cpp-build-tools/)